20 Good movies to Learn Korean

 This Jang Hang-jun-directed cinema almost covers every dark genre.
 From sci-fi and horror to psychological thrillers and mystery, you have everything.

-The film features some very well-known actors from the drama industry, especially Kang Ha Neul.
-His visuals are no secret to the Korean content-consuming fans.
+The film features well-known actors from the drama industry, especially Kang Ha Neul.
+His visuals are no secret to Korean content-consuming fans.
 Plus, he falters each time with his acting skills.

 After moving into the new house, he realizes some things odd with his family.

-While he was in that hustling period, his brother gets abducted on a rainy night in front of his eyes.
+While he was in that hustling period, his brother was abducted on a rainy night in front of his eyes.

-Many words are clear in context, meaning you can learn new vocabulary quicker than you imagine.
+Many words are context-clear, meaning you can learn new vocabulary quicker than you imagine.

 8. The Dude in Me (내안의 그놈), 2019

 The film’s genre is fantasy and comedy, which shows a plump high-school reserved-scared boy, Dong-hyun.
-Jin-young often gets bullied by his classmates, portrays the role.
+Jin-young often gets bullied by his classmates, portraying the role.

 Learn Korean with Movies